Hayley Hoffman, LGPC, NCC

 Previous to her work at The Imago Center, Hayley worked in management with a variety of National and Local businesses.
-Hayley is currently pursuing an MA in Clinical Counseling from Northwestern University in Evanston, IL.
-Previous to that, she earned BA from Gettysburg College.
-She has nearly 12 years of work experience with 12 Step programs.
-Hayley and her husband have lived in DC off and on for the last 30 years.
-Between them they have 5 adult or college aged children.
+Hayley completed a Master’s degree in Clinical Counseling from Northwestern University in Evanston, IL.
+She has more than a decade of experience with 12 Step programs.
+Hayley and her husband have lived in DC off and on for the last 35 years.
+Between them they have 5 adult kids.